legendu-net/blog/misc/content/2019-10-10-configuration-scripts-for-the-blog-project-on-notebooks.ai.markdown

 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+# TODO: save the following code as script and provide a comamnd download and run it!!!

     :::Bash
     #!/bin/bash

+    ln -svf /app/ /workdir/
+    mkdir /workdir/pkgs
     apt-get update
     apt-get install wajig git
     pip3 install pelican